Bo-Lennart/hangman/docs/README.md

 ## Play again

-If the user choses to typ 'yes' and play again, the following screen and ascii art will be displayed.
+If the user choses to type 'yes' and play again, the following screen and ascii art will be displayed.
 The game starts as soon as the player guesses a new letter.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/play_again.png)